AbeofSpade/My-Portfolio-Website/notes.md

 Structure Prototype:

-- Header - .Abe{} with a navigation bar
+- Header - .Abe{} with a navigation bar and add animation
 - Body - will have a portrait image
 - Paragraph - will contain images of the programming languages
 - Footer - will have social media links